Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: 1 minute
 You unleash a disorienting burst of chaotic psychic force in a radius 3 *(4.5m)* sphere centered on a point you can see within range.
-Each creature in the area must succeed on a WIS Save or become [Charmed](conditions.md#charmed) by each other creature that failed this Save and hostile to each creature that did not for the spell’s duration.
+Each creature in the area must succeed on a WIS Save or become [Charmed](conditions.md#charmed) by each other creature that failed this Save and hostile to each creature that did not for the spell's duration.
 An affected creature repeats this Save at the end of each of its turns, ending the effect on a success.
 This Save cannot be failed voluntarily.
 - **Classes**: Sorcerer